kangkelidis/robot-assisted-evacuation/README.md

 1. **Data Folder**: Contains CSV files with detailed results and metrics:
     - `experiment_data.csv`: Contains all the results and information for each simulation.
     - `scenario_metrics.csv`: Contains the metrics for each scenario.
-    - `scenario_processed_data.csv`: Contains the evacuation ticks per scenario.
+    - `scenario_processed_data.csv`: Contains the evacuation time per scenario.
     - `strategy_metrics.csv`: Contains the metrics for each strategy.
-    - `strategy_processed_data.csv`: Contains the evacuation ticks per strategy.
+    - `strategy_processed_data.csv`: Contains the evacuation time per strategy.

 2. **Img Folder**: Contains various plots:
     - Violin plots for each scenario.
     - Violin plots for each strategy.
     - Robots actions plot.
-    - Plots for each pair of parameter combinations against the evacuation ticks.
+    - Plots for each pair of parameter combinations against the evacuation time.

 3. **Video Folder**: Contains any videos created during the simulations.